Nancy Edmanson, MBACP

 I provide a safe, confidential place where clients are accepted as they are, and can express their own thoughts without being judged.
 In this way, clients can gradually gain insight into their lives that may have been previously elusive, identify any possible changes they can make, and find a way to move forward.

 I work from therapy rooms in four locations; in Leeds and Wakefield City Centres, Rodley and Birstall.
 Appointments are 50 minutes long and are offered regularly, usually weekly or fortnightly, according to individual need and availability.
 Please get in touch if you have any questions or would like to make an appointment.
 If you are happy for me to ring you back, please indicate the best telephone number and times to contact you.

 Postgraduate Certificate in Interpersonal and Counselling Skills, 2014

-I have experience gained in the voluntary and private sectors, of counselling clients with various issues, including anxiety, depression, bereavement and loss, childhood sexual abuse, relationship problems and eating problems.
+I have experience gained in the voluntary and private sectors, of counselling clients with various issues, including anxiety, depression, survivors of childhood sexual abuse and their families, bereavement and loss, stress, and relationship problems.

-Before training to be a counsellor I worked for a number of years in the NHS, providing information and support to patients to meet their physical and mental health needs.
+Before training to be a counsellor I worked for many years in the NHS, providing information and support to patients to meet their physical and mental health needs.

 Areas of counselling I deal with

 - Chronic fatigue syndrome/ME

 - Eating disorders